droonga/droonga.org/reference/catalog/version2/index.md

 Inheritable
 : False.

-### Partition definition {#partition}
+### Volume definition {#volume}

 Abstract
 : A unit to compose a dataset.
-A dataset consists of one or more partitions.
-A partition consists of either a single instance of database or a collection of `slices`.
-When a partition consists of a single database instance, `address` parameter must be assigned and the other parameters must not be assigned.
+A dataset consists of one or more volumes.
+A volume consists of either a single instance of database or a collection of `slices`.
+When a volume consists of a single database instance, `address` parameter must be assigned and the other parameters must not be assigned.
 Otherwise, `dimension`, `slicer` and `slices` are required, and vice versa.

 Value
 : An object with the following key/value pairs.